GradienceTeam/themeswitcher/CONTRIBUTING.md

 npm install --save-dev
 ```

-Create a new branch describing what your're working on, for example `feature/{name-of-the-feature}` or `theme/{name-of-the-theme}`.

 When you're done, commit all your changes and create a new merge request.
 Choose the appropriate merge request template.

 ### Coding style

-We follow the [GNOME Shell coding style](https://gitlab.gnome.org/GNOME/gnome-shell/-/blob/master/HACKING.md) and we use [ESLint](https://eslint.org/) to enforce it.
+We follow the [GNOME Shell coding style](https://gitlab.gnome.org/GNOME/gnome-shell/-/blob/HEAD/HACKING.md) and we use [ESLint](https://eslint.org/) to enforce it.

 To make sure your code follows it: